-The first hall at the newly created Contera Park Ostrava D1 (42 000 m2) is scheduled for completion in Q3 of 2020.
-The first phase of the project will be completed by the end of 2023, and the entire project (140 000 m2) will be completed in 2025.
 The park will include halls for warehousing and light industrial production, as well as "flexispace" structures combining storage premises with offices or sales premises - as well as facilities for research and development.
 The total investment at the site is expected to reach around 2 billion CZK, and the zone will create at least 700 new jobs.